 For every item in your inbox:

-- 🧽 If the task is no longer relevant, ignore it (
+- 🧽 If the task is no longer relevant, mark it as “won’t do” (

 - ✅ If the task takes less than 2 minutes to perform, do it right away and mark it as done (